 The Center for the Arts scholarship program is funded by the generosity of our members and the community.
-It is given to students and artists who are pursuing any form of the arts (literature, drama, dance, music or the visual arts).
+It is given to student artists who are pursuing any form of the arts (literature, drama, dance, music or the visual arts).
 Scholarships are offered for Students in grades 7-12.
-The Lang Memorial Scholarship, and the Madge Rizza Scholarship for the Performing Arts, are awarded to High School seniors who are pursuing the arts.

 Student Applicants Must: